The Baltic Course

 Analytics, EU – Baltic States, Baltic States – CIS, Legislation, Modern EU

-Lithuanian Finance Minister Vilius Sapoka has sacked Dainoras Bradauskas, head of the State Tax Inspectorate (STI), after a commission set up by the ministry recommended firing him for corrupt activities and gross official misconduct, reports LETA/BNS.
+A temporary residence permit program in Latvia has been popular for a number of years, and despite recent changes in the immigration legislation, which has made it much more difficult for new applicants to obtain residency in Latvia, the topic is still burning.
+Law firm INLAT PLUS often receives different questions from foreigners regarding the possibilities of obtaining the residence permit in Latvia, as well as the advantages and rights granted by this status.

-Keyword tags: Legislation, Lithuania, Markets and Companies, Taxation
+Keyword tags:

-20.01.2017.Latvian Financial Police in cooperation with Lithuanian colleagues break up two VAT fraud rings
+25.01.2017.Agriculture Ministry doing everything in its power to have Latvian crab boat released in Norway

+25.01.2017.Three foreigners, including man from Latvia, jailed in Taiwan over ATM heist

 Baltic States: Economy